kourosh07/weather-app/README.md

+## Weather app

-### Type the name of the city and then press enter.
+Type the name of the city and then press enter.

 Now you can see the weather in that city easily.

+## Demo

 <img src="https://github.com/kourosh07/weather-app/blob/main/Capture.PNG" alt="pic">